Breadleaf/resume/resume.typ

 #svgHeader("./icons/code-solid.svg", "PROJECTS")

+// #exprItem(
+//   "Distributed Custom ISA Execution Environment",
+//   "Author",
+//   monthYear(4, 2025),
+//   TODAY,
+//   box[
+//     #text[
+//       Designed and am working towards implementing a complete, custom computing ecosystem, including an *Instruction Set Architecture* (ISA), *Assembler*, *Virtual Machine* (VM), and a *TCP* machine state transmission networking protocol.
+The system enables distributed execution of custom machine code across a client-router-server architecture.
+//     ]
+//     #list(
+//       [
+//         The custom *8-bit ISA* is executed by a corresponding *VM* developed in *Go*, featuring 256-bytes of RAM.
+//       ],
+//       [
+//         The custom *TCP* networking protocol implemented in *Go*, enables distributed execution by transmitting machine state packets between client, router, and server.
+//       ],
+//       [
+//         The *assembler* translates human-readable assembly into the custom ISA's machine code using a *LL(1) Tabular Parser* dynamically generated applying *Formal Language Theory* algorithms.
+//       ],
+//     )
+//   ],
+// )

+#exprItem(
+  "Distributed Custom ISA Execution Environment", "Author", monthYear(4, 2025),
+  TODAY,
+  box[
+    #text[
+      Designed and am working towards implementing a complete, custom computing ecosystem, including an *Instruction Set Architecture* (ISA), *Assembler*, *Virtual Machine* (VM), and a *TCP* machine state transmission networking protocol.
+The system enables distributed execution of custom machine code across a client-router-server architecture.
+    ]
+    #list(
+      [
+        The custom *8-bit ISA* is executed by a corresponding *VM* developed in *Go*, featuring 256-bytes of RAM.
+      ],
+      [
+        The custom *TCP* networking protocol implemented in *Go*, enables distributed execution by transmitting machine state packets between client, router, and server.
+      ],
+      [
+        The *assembler* translates human-readable assembly into the custom ISA's machine code using a *LL(1) Tabular Parser* dynamically generated applying *Formal Language Theory* algorithms.
+      ],
+    )
+  ],
+)

 // #exprItem("Plummet", "Author", monthYear(1, 2023), TODAY, list(
 //   [
 //     An *ACM* project I led with the goal of implementing a cross-platform